LDELZ/Stable-Entertainment-System/README.md

 where Vc is the closing velocity between Mario and the goal post, c are reward weights, d is the distance between Mario and the goal post, P are the current positions of Mario and the goal post, V is Mario's current velocity, and R is an additional bonus or penalty for specific actions.
 A2C maximizes the reward per time (t) to move Mario toward the goal.

+Entropy was added to encourage model exploration and reduce determinism.
+As a result, the model may attempt riskier movements when entropy is high.

 ## Features
 - This reinforcement learning program functions with SNES games.
 SNES game environments are more complex than previous studies, have broad color ranges, high pixel densities, advanced physics, and diverse gameplay goals.
 Frames are more information-dense (i.e detailed backgrounds, enemy movement, diverse terrain), but are successfully handled by SES.
 Features useful to the model are extracted from captured frames.
 Training models to control complex agents has broader implications that are beneficial for externalizing to challenging, data-dense environments.
 - SES utilizes a novel framework with SB3, which implements various RL algorithms with strong performance, and is model-free.
 Therefore there is no need to worry about the underlying architecture.